 The bank offers a Spanish language website and provides Spanish-language customer service at their vecino financial centers.
 These locations are in 12 states and Washington DC.
 If you are Latino millennial , BB&T Bank may be a good option.

 Originally formed in Canada as Toronto-Dominion Bank, it has recently made major inroads into the U.S. banking market.
 In 2004 the bank rebranded themselves as TD Banknorth N.A. and reincorporated in Delaware.
 TD Bank is now the 12th largest in the United States with $276 billion in total assets.

 This bank has stated that “Hispanics are an increasingly influential economic force, presenting banks with an opportunity to gain business, but also grow and support their communities.”
 This type of language shows that TD Bank takes the needs, and influence, of Latinos seriously and has made moves to understand the needs of the Latino community.
 The firm provides a Spanish language website and has bilingual employees at a number of core locations.

 If bilingual banking is needed, be certain that your local branch has a bilingual staff member on site before opening an account.

 The Bottom Line

 There are a lot of banks out there to choose from.
 Every one of these banks is interested in adding customers and expanding their regional footprint.
 Don’t underestimate the power you have a consumer.
-Do some comparison shopping, ask friends if they have a recommendation, and spend time getting to know any bank before opening an account in 2017.
+Do some comparison shopping, ask friends if they have a recommendation, and spend time getting to know any bank before opening an account.